Best Judgment Writing Tips for Judicial Services Exam

 What Is the Format Of Judgment Writing

 It is crucial that while giving judgment, a judge must go through all facts of the case.
 In criminal jurisprudence, it is said that judgment should be delivered beyond a reasonable doubt.
-This is the reason, the nib of the pen is broken after giving death sentence so that it can never be used to do that again.
+This is the reason, the nib of the pen is broken after giving a death sentence so that it can never be used to do that again.

 Judgment Writing Format (Civil and Criminal)

-2. Then after it, on the left side, civil suit number is written, and the year it started.
+2. Then after it, on the left side, the civil suit number is written, and the year it started.
 In a criminal case, you write the charges under which a person is charged.

 6. Then comes the body of the judgment.
-The first paragraph should contain the nature of suit.
+The first paragraph should contain the nature of the suit.

-7. The subsequent paragraph should contain the facts admitted by parties and in a criminal case if the accused has given any statement or confession, if any.
+7. The subsequent paragraph should contain the facts admitted by parties and, in a criminal case, if the accused has given any statement or confession, if any.

 8. Then, in brief, the case of the plaintiff and defendant should be written concisely.